AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 <a name="intent-parameters"></a>
 ### 5.1 Intent parameters

-Here’s a description of the required parameters:
+Here's a description of the required parameters:

 * **Uri**